 Human nature is such that the immediate, more urgent, needs tend to hijack our attention at the cost of neglecting long-term goals and needs.
 This tendency to favor the short-term rewards and emergencies, while adaptive for our survival as a species, may not serve us in school.
 However, there are ways to leverage our own myopia so that we can more consistently and more successfully make progress on our long-term goals.
 The important insight form this principle comes from the recognition that we can achieve at highly efficient levels when faced with a perceived deadline.
 This myopic reaction to time management, when understood, can be leveraged to increase our productivity.

 To understand self-control, you must first recognize the nature of impulse and distraction.
-Temptation, once activated, is a process that grows until it attains what it wants.
-Practical, and easy to apply, strategies are shared in this module, which can guarantee to keep temptation and distraction at bay, and consequently keep your focus and behavior under your control.
+Temptation (once activated) is a process that grows in strength until it attains what it wants.
+Practical and easy to apply strategies are shared in this module, which can guarantee to keep temptation and distraction at bay and consequently keep your focus and behavior under your control.

 What does it mean to follow your passion.
 How should pursuing your goals feel?
 Why is that studying feels so boring and tedious?
 We all confront these questions from time to time.
 Those who know how to navigate these questions can either go on to accomplish their goals, or become disenchanted with, and disconnected from, important tasks that will allow you to succeed in school.
 We’ll show you how to understand the “feelings” behind your behaviors, giving you the tools to better navigate those challenging questions.

 The only constant is change.
-As such, we discuss our motivation can sometimes feel fleeting—you may feel like running tomorrow morning, but when the time comes to go running, all you want is to sleep.
+As such, we discuss how our motivation can sometimes feel fleeting—you may feel like running tomorrow morning, but when the time comes to go running, all you want to do is sleep.
 What happened to our inspired decision to run?
-In this module, we show you proven ways to keep your initial motivation for pursing your educational goals top of mind and burning strong.
+In this module, we show you proven ways to keep your initial motivation for pursuing your educational goals top of mind and burning strong.

 Dr. Omid Fotuhi is a researcher in the Learning Research and Development Center (LRDC) at Pitt, whose work focuses on the psychology of performance and motivation in the domains of academics, athletics, and workplace achievement.
 Dr. Fotuhi earned his PhD in psychology from the University of Waterloo, after which he worked at Stanford University where he co-founded one of the largest multi-institution collaborations to deliver proven interventions to over 40,000 students.
 He is a skilled trainer, having led 45 professional development workshops at colleges and universities across the United States to help faculty, administrators, advisors, and students better understand the psychology of success, and equip those groups with the tools they need to perform at their full potential.